MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ## Tips for sign up, sign in, and sign out flows

-Apps must provide a clear, simple sign in/out and, when appropriate, sign-up experience.
+Apps must provide a clear, simple sign in sign out and, when appropriate, sign-up experience.
 The experience must be reachable across all capabilities in your app.

-* If there is an explicit sign-in option provided to the user, there must be a corresponding sign-out option (even if the app is using SSO/Silent Authentication).
+* If there is an explicit sign-in option provided to the user, there must be a corresponding sign-out option (even if the app is using SSO/[silent authentication](tabs/how-to/authentication/auth-silent-aad.md)).
 * The sign-out option must only sign the user out of your app's capability and not from the Teams client.
 * At a minimum, the sign-out option must sign the user out from the same capabilities accessed with the sign-in option.
-For example, if the sign-in option includes both a messaging extension and tab, then the sign-out option must encompass both the message extension and tab.
+For example, if the sign-in option includes both a messaging extension and tab, then the sign-out option must include both the message extension and tab.

 * Make sure there is always a way to reverse the following (or similar) behaviors:
   * Sign-in => sign-out.
   * Link an account/service => unlink an account/service.
-  * Connect an account/service => disconnect the account/service.
+  * Connect an account/service => disconnect an account/service.
   * Authorize an account/service => unauthorize/deny an account/service.
-  * Register an account/service => unregister/remove the account/service.
+  * Register an account/service => unregister/remove an account/service.
 * If your app requires an account or service, you must provide a way for the user to sign up or to create a sign-up request.
 An exception may be granted if your app is an Enterprise application.
 * Sign in/sign out functionality must work on mobile clients.
 Ensure you're using the [Microsoft Teams SDK](https://www.npmjs.com/package/@microsoft/teams-js) version 1.4.1 or later.